 - 1. Sprawling city with an array of transportation options

 - 2. Tampa is a city of diversity, history and culture

 - 3. Hot, humid summers and mild winters

-- 4. A great place to live and work
+- 4. Tampa is a great place to live and work

 - 5. Nationally ranked healthcare

 - 8. So much to see and do